-{\bf Properties of dislocations and linked dislocation lines}: In addition to the surface state properties, weak topological indices have profound consequences for the properties of crystal defects such as dislocations\cite{ran2009,ran2010,teo2010}.
-For the 3D crystal we are considering, a lattice dislocation is a line defect around which the ions are displaced by an integer-valued vector ${\bf b}$ in the lattice vector basis, which is known as the Burgers vector.
-A dislocation is described by ${\bf b}$ and another integer-valued vector, the tangent vector of the dislocation ${\bf l}$.
+\emph{Properties of dislocations and linked dislocation lines}: In addition to the surface state properties, weak topological indices have important consequences for the properties of crystal dislocations\cite{ran2009,ran2010,teo2010}.
+For the 3D crystal we are considering, a lattice dislocation is a line defect around which the ions are displaced by an integer valued vector ${\bf b}$ (in the lattice basis) known as the Burgers vector.
+A dislocation is described by ${\bf b}$ and the integer-valued tangent vector ${\bf l}$.
 The relative orientation of ${\bf b}$ and ${\bf l}$ determines the type of dislocation: edge (${\bf l}\cdot{\bf b}=0$), screw (${\bf l}$ parallel to ${\bf b})$, and mixed (${\bf l}$ neither parallel nor perpendicular to ${\bf b}$).
 While ${\bf b}$ is a topological property of a dislocation line, $\bf{l}$ (namely the dislocation-type) is not.